rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 Browse around and examine the sample bot code.
 In particular, note:
 + **Startup.cs** is where we will add services/middleware and configure the HTTP request pipeline.
-+ In **PictureBot.cs**, `OnReceiveActivity` is the entry point which waits for a message from the user, and `context.Request.Type is ActivityTypes.Message` is where we can react to a message once received and wait for further messages.
++ In **PictureBot.cs**, `OnReceiveActivity` is the entry point which waits for a message from the user, and `context.Activity.Type is ActivityTypes.Message` is where we can react to a message once received and wait for further messages.
 We can use `context.SendActivity` to send a message from the bot back to the user.

 ### Lab 1.3: Organzing Code for Bots